One of Okontoe’s main missions is to minister to the Body of Christ by providing a place for Christian retreat and restoration.

 On-Site Christian Fellowship

-We offer a couple opportunities for on-site Christian fellowship during the summer season (between Memorial Day and Labor Day):
+We offer a couple of opportunities for on-site Christian fellowship during the summer season (from Memorial Day through Labor Day weekends):

 Are You a Full-time Minister or Missionary?